|

 Wednesday

 Secret 21.91721.
-In order to make zoos more like jungles, you must make
+In order to make zoos more like jungles, it's necessary

-jungles even more like zoos.
+to make jungles even more like zoos.

 I assume the phrase 'If you can't say something nice, don't say